THE EMERALD BUDDHA

 SUMMER Â Â Â Â Â Â RAINYÂ Â Â Â Â Â WINTER

-A Royal ceremony takes place with a procession of Monks and dignitaries, the King, sprinkles water over the faithful to bring good fortune throughout the upcoming season.
+During this royal ceremony, a procession of monks and dignitaries accompanies the King, who sprinkles water over the faithful, bestowing good fortune for the upcoming season.
+The costumes include:

 EMERALD BUDDHA